Quality Contact Framework 111-22100000

 5 |

-Question: My staff member is on a performance support plan, and I need to listen to additional calls each week?
-Can I use Verint to do this?
-Answer: Yes, Verint can be used for the additional call requirements as set out in the performance support plan.
-These additional calls are 'out of scope' for QCF.
-To mark an evaluation as 'out of scope,' select No to the question: Is the evaluation in scope for Quality Call Framework on the QCF evaluation form in Verint.
+Question: My staff member is on a performance support plan, and I need to listen to additional interactions each week, can I use Verint to do this?
+Answer: Yes, Verint can be used for the additional interaction requirements as set out in the performance support plan.
+These additional interactions are 'out of scope' for QCF.
+To mark an evaluation as 'out of scope,' select No to the question: Is the evaluation in scope for Quality Contact Framework on the QCF evaluation form in Verint.
 By marking this question as no, the evaluation will not be marked as oversampled. |

 6 |

 Question: If I do not get through all my evaluations this SP for my staff, can I complete the evaluations in the next SP?
-Answer: No, once the SP has ended staff will have 2 days to complete any outstanding evaluations from the previous SP.
+Answer: No, once the SP has ended staff will have 2 working days to complete any outstanding evaluations from the previous SP.
 The new sampling rule will determine how many evaluations will be required for the current SP. |

 7 |